-for arbitrary large $L$.
-In fact, since $\Tilde{X}$ is a simply connected Cartan-Hadamard manifold, there is a map $f$ which maps the geodesic ball $B_R(0)$ diffeomorphicly to the unit $D^n$ with flat metric, with $Lip(f)\le \frac{1}{R}$ (though the metric on $\Tilde{X}$ may not be of non-positive sectional curvature, it's $C^0$ equivalent to such a metric).
-It's easy to choose a torical band $V$ in $D^n$, such that
+Since $\tilde{X}$ is a simply connected Cartan-Hadamard manifold, there exists a map $f$ that diffeomorphically maps the geodesic ball $B_R(0)$ to the unit disk $D^n$ endowed with a flat metric, where $\mathrm{Lip}(f) \leq \frac{1}{R}$.
+(Although the metric on $\tilde{X}$ may not have non-positive sectional curvature, it is $C^0$-equivalent to such a metric.)